 The Fantastic Four #1 (Nov.
-1961) featured the first appearance of the Fantastic Four, and unusual group of heroes who not only fought against villains, but just as often fought amongst themselves.
+1961) featured the first appearance of the Fantastic Four, an unusual group of heroes who not only fought against villains, but just as often fought amongst themselves.

 The initial villains hearkened back to the genres of the 1950's.
 The first two issues featured monsters and aliens, with later issues re-introducing the Golden-Age hero the Sub-Mariner as a foil for Reed Richards and a potential suitor for the attentions of Susan Storm.
 The most iconic of the villains introduced was the sinister scientist and sorcerer Dr. Doom, who became the team's chief adversary.

 Not since Frankenstein's monster had a protagonist been a monster.
-Both a hero and villain the Hulk is considered a menace by the public and the government, which often hunts and hounds the jade giant with the full force of the military.
+Both a hero and a villain, the Hulk is considered a menace by the public and the government, which often hunts and hounds the jade giant with the full force of the United States military.